How low will Rwanda and Kagame go trying to tarnish President Kikwete’s image?

 Rusesabagina formed the group as opposition platform to the government of Rwanda around 2007.
 Hotel Rwanda movie had been released back in 2004, prompting Rusesabagina to gain international fame for supposedly saving some Tutsis while he was a hotel manager at Hotel Mille Collines in Kigali during the genocide.

 However, all the people Rusesabagina names as having saved from the killing machine have disputed his version of event.
 Several books have been published by survivors from the hotel dismissing the movie.
 The survivors accuse the former taxi driver in Brussels of using the painful plight for personal enrichment.
-The survivors and critics have described the movie as “fiction”.
+The survivors and film critics have described the movie as “fiction”.

 Back to Djumatatu Nzeyimana, he is a breed of former government bureaucrats in Rwanda, who formed the fabric of the extremist views, which laid ground for the meticulous execution of the genocide against Tutsis.
 Before 2007, Djumatatu Nzeyimana was living a quiet life in the rural area between France and The Netherlands.